sorrel/minimal-mistakes/_pages/services.md

 We can do mowing and lawn care, but do not specialise in this area.

 # Prices
+Maintenance and design consultation from £23 per hour.

 All maintenance consultation visits are free.

-Design consultation and work are from £22 per hour, per gardener on site, depending on the size of the garden.

 *Leaf and Seed are fully public liability insured for our work.*